 You regularly check-in with the client for feedback about the work we do.

+You arrange videocalls or face to face appointments to manage client expectations and satisfaction with what we do.
 2) Has a commercial eye, always knowing how to achieve commercial goals in a way that benefits both Elements and the client, therefore ensuring a long-term relationship.

 3) Can successfully represent the company externally (with clients, networking events, etc).